Features overview // Example // Use-cases // Getting started // Project status

 00000c0: 3710 03 7..

-• Compared to XML, Piqi doesn’t support semi-structured data and doesn’t have query and transformation languages (there are, however, plans for implementing some of these).
+• Unlike XML, Piqi doesn’t support semi-structured data and doesn’t have query and transformation languages (there are, however, plans for implementing some of these).
 In the meantime, it is possible to use tools such as XPath, XSLT and XQuery with data represented in XML format or tools like jq for transforming and processing JSON.

 How to get started